Naidh/LeakedMods/ServersMods/bots/README.md

-# EmuTarkov-ServerMods - Bot folder
+# [private]-ServerMods - Bot folder
-This folder contain all bots related mods for JustEmuTarkov
+This folder contain all bots related mods for [private]
 ## Mod list and description

 ### Beaubot-RenamedBots-1.0.0 - Made by Beaubot